gammamatrix/playground-matrix/README.md

 This application provides the models to use Playground Matrix, a project management tool.

-Read more on using Playground Matrix [at the Read the Docs for Playground.](https://gammamatrix-playground.readthedocs.io/)
+Read more on using [Playground Matrix at Read the Docs: Playground Documentation.](https://gammamatrix-playground.readthedocs.io/en/develop/components/matrix.html)

 ## Installation